 A practical course combining applied statistics and database software.
 Emphasis is placed on obtaining and extrapolating data to develop reports, workflows, schedules and operational decisions in the context of linear programming.
-Credits: 3 Prerequisites: MATH 141 CSIS 106

-Recommended: BUAD 466 Semester Offered: Fall, even years
+Recommended: BUAD 466

 BUAD 471: Supply Chain Management - Capstone